kurogedelic/avonlea/README.md

 _A tranquil ambient sketch for norns._
 Inspired by the Lake of Shining Waters in **Anne of Green Gables**.

-> “…as if the water were past all modes and tenses of emotion…”
+> "…as if the water were past all modes and tenses of emotion…"

 ---